typegoose/typegoose/docs/guides/migration/migrate-11.md

 ## Default class `FindOrCreate` has been removed

-The default class `FindOrCreate` (and by extension the type `FindOrCreateResult`) have been removed, because the plugin `mongoose-findorcreate` is incompatible with mongoose 7 (removal of callbacks).
+The default class `FindOrCreate` (and by extension the type `FindOrCreateResult`) have been removed, because originally the plugin `mongoose-findorcreate` was incompatible with mongoose 7 (removal of callbacks).

+Since the release of typegoose 11, `mongoose-findorcreate` got updated to `4.0.0` with support for mongoose 7, but typegoose will not be re-adding the default class.

+See [`typegoose-examples` `examples/plugin-findorcreate`](https://github.com/typegoose/typegoose-examples/tree/master/examples/plugin-findorcreate) for how to use it with typegoose 11 (or higher).

 ## Notes